SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.5.md

 #### Failover: Prevent new elements from receiving the same ID as a deleted element or a disabled function \[ID_25306\]

 From now on, when a DataMiner Agent in a Failover setup goes online, SLDataMiner will now retrieve the highest element ID from dataminer.xml.
-This will prevent new elements from receiv­ing the same ID as an element that was deleted or a function that was disabled.
+This will prevent new elements from receiving the same ID as an element that was deleted or a function that was disabled.

 #### SLDataGateway: Enhanced retrieval of alarms from a MySQL database \[ID_25318\]